compose/platform-ws-services/README.md

 ***HINTS:***

 - Currently there's no communication channel created between listener and notifier, that's a good place to start
-- The models returned in `getInfo` provides all the information meeded to determine whether a specific deployment or group should receive a notification for a particular service
+- The models returned in `getInfo` provides all the information needed to determine whether a specific deployment or group should receive a notification for a particular service